complexsystemslab/project_ideas/project_ideas.md

 https://github.com/tomgrek/gameoflife

 We can also apply it to biological data from cell biology (this can be a computational biology project).
+We have real world data from cell biology.

 https://greydanus.github.io/2022/05/24/studying-growth/